jdukleth/bash-techstack-automation/README.md

 # Special Thanks

-Special thanks to Kevin Adler, Calvin Buckley, Erwin Earley, Club Seiden, IBM, Zend and all others involved with PHP-FPM and it's extensions on IBM i.
+Special thanks to Kevin Adler, Calvin Buckley, Erwin Earley, Club Seiden, IBM, Zend and all others involved with PHP-FPM and its extensions on IBM i.
 And to King Harrison for creating a community how-to that gave me this idea.